lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 ### Operations

-We've already seen that we can implement `rot()`, `sym()` and `inv_rot()` as bit-wise operations on the ID, so that is the first thing we will implement{% note All of these methods and constructors could and should of course be constexpr and are in the actual implementation. %}:
+We've already seen that we can implement `rot()`, `sym()` and `inv_rot()` as bit-wise operations on the ID, so that is the first thing we will implement{% note All of these methods and constructors could/should of course be constexpr and are in the actual implementation. %}:

 ```cpp
 inline constexpr auto edge_type_bit = uint32_t(1) << 31u;